David Burrell’s take on the 1962 Dodge and Plymouth got only partway there

 A 1962 Dodge Dart ad used colorful prose to emphasize the car’s more efficient size (Old Car Advertisements).

-Since we’re making comparisons, a base Ford Fairlane listed for $2,154.
-I mention this car because Burrell inaccurately noted that Ford’s new mid-sized entry was “approximately the same dimensions as the Dodge and Plymouth, but cheaper” (2019, p.
-30).
-The base Plymouth Savoy was only $52 more than a Fairlane but was roughly five inches longer, four inches wider and more than 100 pounds heavier.
-The B-body was a somewhat roomier and more substantial family car than the Fairlane, whose major components were often drawn from the compact Falcon (go here for further discussion).
+The base Plymouth Savoy was only $52 more than a Fairlane but roughly five inches longer, four inches wider and more than 100 pounds heavier.
+The B-body was a roomier and more substantial family car than the Fairlane.
+This was because the Ford’s major components were often drawn from the compact Falcon (go here for further discussion).

 1964 Plymouth